The Czar Bomb

 October 30, 1961

-Soviet Air Force Major Andrei Durnovtsev knew that he and his crew had been given a 50-50 chance of surviving the thermonuclear blast from the 30-ton superbomb slung awkwardly beneath his TU-95V “Bear A” bomber.
-They could be incinerated in midair inside a flying crematorium, the scientists had warned.
-On the other hand, he knew that there was a 100-percent possibility that if the bomb failed to detonate, they would all receive bullets to the brain.
-Such a failure could not be made public to tarnish the Soviet Union’s reputation for nuclear success.
+A 50-50 chance of surviving.
+That was all Soviet Air Force Major Andrei Durnovtsev and his crew had of living through the thermonuclear blast from the superbomb slung beneath his TU-95V “Bear A” bomber.
+The nuclear scientists had warned that the airmen might be incinerated into charred corpses inside a flying crematorium.
+On the other hand, Durnovtsev knew that there was a 100-percent possibility that if the bomb failed to detonate, they would receive bullets to the brain.
+Their murder would ensure that a failure would not be made public to tarnish the Soviet Union’s reputation for nuclear success.

-After all, Nikita Khrushchev and the other Soviet leaders had meant for detonation of the largest man-made explosion in history to be not only a technological coup.
-It was to be a propaganda coup of the highest magnitude for Khrushchev, First Secretary of the Soviet Communist Party.
+After all, Nikita Khrushchev and the other Soviet leaders saw detonating the largest man-made explosion in history as not only a technological achievement.
+It was to be a propaganda coup of the highest magnitude for the Soviet Communist Party.

-At least Durnovtsev had confidence in the plane and the skills of him and his crew.
+While the bomb was highly experimental, Durnovtsev had confidence in the plane and the skills of him and his crew.
 He had trained assiduously on the TU-95V, with its long, slim fuselage and swept-back wings.
-And this plane had been specially engineered to carry the bomb, code-named Vanya, that was to be tested that day.

-The Bear A bomber with its 164-foot wingspan and 151-foot length was the only craft that could possibly carry the load.
-Even so, engineers had made major modifications to strengthen its structure.
-Durnovtsev meticulously inspected those modifications—the reinforced suspension, the sturdier release mechanisms, and the heavier bomb rack attached directly to the plane’s weight-bearing beams.
+The Bear A bomber with its 164-foot wingspan and 151-foot length was the only craft that could possibly carry the bomb, code-named Vanya.
+Even so, the engineers had made major modifications to strengthen its structure.
+Durnovtsev meticulously inspected those modifications—the reinforced suspension and release mechanisms, and the heavier bomb rack attached directly to the plane’s weight-bearing beams.

-Also, the bomb was so large that the engineers had removed the bomb bay doors and slung the bomb beneath the plane.
-So even taking off with the massive load presented a huge risk, given that the bomb spoiled the bomber’s aerodynamic shape.
+A major problem was that the bomb was so bulky that the engineers had removed the bomb bay doors and slung the bomb beneath the plane.
+So, besides the huge risk of just taking off with the 30-ton load, the protruding bomb spoiled the bomber’s aerodynamic shape.

-But none of the engineers, technicians, scientists, or test supervisors had the guts to be on the flight to witness first-hand their success or failure.
+Even with such precautions, none of the engineers, technicians, scientists, or supervisors had the guts to be on the flight to witness first-hand their success or failure.
 They huddled in the command post with Major General Nikolai Pavlov, Chairman of the State Commission.
-They would nervously drink coffee, smoke cigarettes, and monitor the test, as Durnovtsev and his crew flew into history.
+They nervously drank coffee, smoked cigarettes, and monitored the test, as Durnovtsev and his crew would fly into history.
 Or to annihilation.

-During the flight, the radio messages between his plane and the Badger were terse, as were the communications with the ground.
-The crews immersed themselves in their mission, trying to ignore the consequences of the potential holocaust that was to come.
-Or the consequences of failure.
+During the flight, radio messages between his plane and the Badger were terse, as were communications with the ground.
+The crews immersed themselves in their mission, trying to ignore the potential consequences of the holocaust that was to come.
+Or the lethal consequences of failure.

 Finally, the target slid slowly into sight 34,000 feet below—the snow-covered terrain of Novaya Zemlya Island.
-The next moments were totally out of Durnovtsev’s hands.
-The distant ground control transmitted the radio signal that automatically triggered the three bomber locks, releasing the bomb.
+The next moments were beyond Durnovtsev’s control.
+The ground control transmitted the radio signal that automatically triggered the three bomber locks, releasing the bomb.

-Freed of its load, the plane lurched violently upward, and Durnovtsev slammed the plane’s controls into a banking turn desperately racing for a safe distance, at least 30 miles.
+Freed of its load, the bomber lurched violently upward, and Durnovtsev slammed the plane’s controls into a banking turn desperately racing for a safe distance of at least 30 miles.
 Thankfully, he saw the parachute deploy.

 At 11:32 am Moscow time, a blinding flash lit up the clouds, its ethereal light expanding, causing the clouds to glow and become transparent.
 An immense, fiery orange ball emerged from a gap in the clouds—a sun born on earth, expanding, expanding, expanding.

-The blast’s ionization of the atmosphere blocked radio communication for forty minutes, so Durnovtsev could not report their survival or determine the fate of the Badger observer plane.
+The blast ionized the atmosphere, blocking radio communication for forty minutes, so Durnovtsev could not report their survival or determine the fate of the Badger observer plane.
 Finally, to his relief, he heard a report from the Badger that it had survived, and he contacted the ebullient and relieved scientists, engineers, and party officials.

-Although the bomb detonated at 13,000 feet, the rock-strewn terrain of the island beneath it was scorched for miles by the thermonuclear inferno.
+Although the bomb detonated at 13,000 feet, the thermonuclear inferno scorched the rock-strewn terrain of the island beneath it like a gargantuan blowtorch.

-The village of Severny 34 miles from the blast was completely destroyed, even its brick houses leveled.
+The blast completely destroyed the village of Severny 34 miles from the blast, even its brick houses leveled.
 More than 100 miles distant, wooden houses were flattened and stone dwellings lost roofs and doors.
-Witnesses 170 miles away felt the heat of the blast, and windows were shattered in Norway and Finland, hundreds of miles distant.
+Witnesses 170 miles away felt the heat of the blast, and it shattered windows in Norway and Finland, hundreds of miles distant.
 The light flash was visible more than 600 miles away.
 The shock wave circled the Earth three times.

 An American observation plane nearby, scorched by the blast, managed to measure its size, at the equivalent of 58 megatons—million tons of TNT.